titola/neuropa/README.md

 173.880 * 64/3 = 3.709 GHz
 173.956 * 64/3 = 3.711 GHz
 ```

+On 2017 and 2018, the sonogram of the signal with frequencies around
+28.8 MHz was a kind of VU meter for the voices.

+Around October or November 2017, while I observed the sonogram of the
+radio signal to search for informations useful to interpret the attack
+in progress, the idiots sent a strong noise that I perceived behind my
+head.
+Meanwhile the computer monitor displayed a comb filtered noise
+(about ten frequency channels evidenced by the noise between 172 and
+176 MHz), synchronized with the noise in my head.
+Then they played a
+stupid remix with the sampled voices of a few friends of mine that
+insulted me.

 The hook shaped curve remembers the PLHR (Power Line Harmonic Radiation)
 induction lines described in the paper "On the nonlinear triggering of